Darkest Night

 • Level: Early Elementary (rote), Elementary (reading)

-• Pages: 5 pages, 2 pages of music, cover included
+• Pages: 4 pages, 2 pages of music, cover included

 • Format: Instant PDF download

-• Studio Licence Bonus: Cover art, “make it your own” suggestions for students
+• Studio Licence Bonus: Cover art, composer notes with mastery tips and “make it your own” suggestions

 • Collections: The First Winter – Soundscapes

 Darkest Night is a brooding piano piece for your teen to adult beginner piano students that’s perfect as a recital showstopper and is easy to teach by rote!
-Your students will explore lower ranges of the piano with chord bridges to create this soundscape.
+Your students will explore the lower ranges of the piano with chord bridges to create this soundscape.

 Darkest Night Level: